 On average, truck insurance costs for leased owner-operators can range from $1,500-$2,000 per year.
 If you are an owner-operator with your own authority, the prices range from $9,000-$12,000 for each truck you own.
 For new authorities, the new pricing is a bit higher in recent years and ranges from $12,000-$16,000.

 To use the public roads in California, the state requires that you should adequately insure your vehicle.
 The main reason is to have an orderly system of compensation should an accident occur.

 Any slight delay in your business activities can cause losses that should be avoided at all costs.
-The best way of doing that is by having a reasonable semi truck insurance quote.
+The best way of doing that is by having a reasonable insurance quote.
 Otherwise, you’ll be open to a series of lawsuits as a result of accidents caused by an uninsured vehicle.

-Besides, there are so many business advantages that come with commercial semi trucking insurance.
+Besides, there are so many business advantages that come with commercial semi truck insurance.
 You can get compensated should one of your trucks get involved in an accident.
 The compensation may include covering the medical costs of the driver and any damage to the third-party.
 It saves you the stress of having to handle unexpected financial surges.

 Motor carriers bear the responsibility of providing for primary liability.
-If you are a trucker with your own authority, then you will cater for primary liability plus, bobtail, NTL plus any extra costs that may arise.
+If you are a trucker with your own authority, then you will cater for primary liability plus, bobtail, NTL, and any extra costs that may arise.

 It offers coverage for damages caused by a natural disaster, collision, vandalism, and theft that results in actual physical damage to the truck.

 General liability insurance has a much broader application and pays for a majority of what is not covered by primary liability.
 This type of insurance coverage applies to the business itself and not the trucks.

 Bobtail insurance helps pay for the driver and the truck when they are not hauling any load, especially when traveling between jobs.
 It applies to a semi-truck with no trailer attached.